 The City of Newport Beach defines short-term lodging as the rental of a residential unit for less than 30 consecutive days.

 2. What permits are required if I want to use my property for short term lodging?

-Any owner or agent renting a residential property in a R-1.5, R-2 or RM Zone for a period of thirty (30) days or less is required to apply for a Short Term lodging Permit and a business license.
+Any owner or agent renting a residential property in a R-1.5, R-2 or RM Zone for less than 30 consecutive days required to apply for a Short Term lodging Permit and a business license.

 3. How do I know if a residential property can be used for short term lodging?